lrusso/CounterStrike/README.md

 - Bots will be added automatically to the game.
 - Adjusted the name server.
 - Adjusted the UI resolution.
+- Adjusted the default player name.
-- Removed the CDN dependency.
+- Removed the CDN dependency (isolated client).
 - Removed the module requirement from the script.
-- Implemented a fullscreen mode.
+- Implemented a fullscreen mode during the gameplay.
-- Implemented a ES5 unzip utility.
+- Implemented a ES5 unzip utility that doesn't require an import.
 - Implemented a workaround that replaced ScriptProcessorNode (deprecated).

 ## Based on the work of: